jamur2/Jamur2nes/README.rst

 installation in a development environment..
 Once you have that installed, it's a matter of running the following from your checkout's directory::

-    $ buildout bootstrap
+    $ buildout bootstrap --distribute
     $ bin/buildout

-To install.
+To install (note, the `--distribute` is important, due to a bug in one of our dependencies).

 To run a local instance, run::